NSFCUSWIFTPASS/RF_survey/README.md

 # Radio Frequency (RF) Noise Survey

+## Overview

+The RF Noise Survey is an open source tool developed by the WIRG lab at the University of Colorado Boulder to measure baseline radio frequency (RF) interference.
+This tool is designed to run on a Raspberry Pi 4 connected to an Ettus Research B200mini USRP (Software Defined Radio).
+It aids in understanding and improving RF spectrum sharing for both communications and scientific purposes.

+> **Key Features:**
+> - **Command Line Surveys:** Run surveys via CLI using Python scripts.
+> - **Graphical Interface:** A GUI is available (in the `GUI/` folder) for Mac and Linux.
+> - **Monitoring:** Tools in the `monitoring/` folder help with system health and logging.
+> - **Data Processing:** Measures power and spectral characteristics to analyze RF interference.

 ## Quick Start Guide
 Welcome to the RF Noise Survey, an open source tool for measuring baseline radio frequency interference.
 These surveys are designed to be run on a Raspberry Pi 4 connected to an Ettus Research B200mini Universal Software Radio Peripheral (USRP) Software Defined Radio (SDR).